Rochdy-max/chess-agent-torch/README.md

 # chess-agent-torch
-Trainig project to understand the basics of neural networks.
+Training project to understand the basics of neural networks.